 The right tools to get you started.

-The Certified Forensic Accountant, Cr.FA program equips Certified Public Accountants (CPAs) with the recognition that they can provide competent and professional forensic accounting services in a multitude of arenas.
+The Certified Forensic Accountant program assesses Certified Public Accountants (CPAs) knowledge and competence in professional forensic accounting services in a multitide of areas.
 Forensic accountants may be involved in both litigation support (providing assistance on a given case, primarily related to the calculation or estimation of economic damages and related issues) and investigative accounting (looking into illegal activities).

 - History of forensic accounting

 - Rules of evidence

 - IRS Valuation Guidelines

 How do I maintain the Certified Forensic Accountant credential?

 Individuals are expected to maintain membership and complete 15 hours of forensic-related continuing education credits per year to maintain their Certified Forensic Accountant status.

 Future CEs may be earned through ACFEI's Executive Summits and/or completing tests for the continuing education articles located in The Forensic Examiner®, provided in our online course catalog.

 These requirements must be met in order to apply for the Certified Forensic Accountant program: